brakmic/ZeroMQ/README.md

 **ZeroMQ with Boost under VisualStudio 2015**

-This repository contains a VS 2015 Solution with four projects based on ZeroMQ examples:
+This repository contains a VS 2015 Solution with four projects based on <a href="http://zeromq.org/" target="_blank">ZeroMQ</a> examples:

 a) **ZeroMQ Client/Server example** (server and client projects)